eric-wilson/dev-ops/scripts/server-configurations/aws/ec2-config/readme.md

 #   ]
 # }

-## AmazonS3FullAccess (this should be brought done to the specific S3 Access on the bucket configured)
+## AmazonS3FullAccess (this should be brought down to the specific S3 Access on the bucket configured ~ least privleged, etc)
 ## CloudWatchAgenServerPolicy (to write the logs)
 ## AmazonSSMFullAccess (to remote connect from the AWS console) -> you may not need full access.
-I still need to play around to see what the min is
+I still need to play around to see what the min privelge is
-## AmazonEC2FullAccess (or talyor to your needs)
+## AmazonEC2FullAccess (or tailor to your needs)
 ```